A HARLOW journalism student found herself in the centre of a possible scam, allegedly raising money for homeless veterans.

 The Royal British Legion, Blesma and Help for Heroes are a few examples of legitimate charities that support those injured in combat and war veterans, working directly with The Ministry of Defence.

-You can ask to see a charity representative’s ID or ask for the charity registration number to check on the charity commission website if you ever have any doubts about where your money is going when making a donation to a charity.
+You can ask to see a charity representative’s ID or ask for the charity registration number to check on the charity commission website if you ever have doubts about making a donation to a charity.

 Donate online to Blesma on https://blesma.org/donate/ or call 0208 548 7088 to donate.